-Unfortunately the waste and recycling services are being impacted by the coronavirus outbreak.
-We are doing all we can to minimise the effects to customers but it has been necessary to make some changes and cancellations to the collection services.
+Unfortunately the waste and recycling services are being impacted by coronavirus.
+We are doing all we can to minimise the effects to customers.

-Yes, we will do everything to maintain collections, however as the government rolls out its national strategy, we may see an impact with staff having to self-isolate or who are unable to work due to the impact of COVID-19.
+Yes, we will do everything to maintain collections however, we may see an impact with staff having to self-isolate or who are unable to work due to the impact of COVID-19.
 Priority will be placed on essential services such as waste and recycling collections with lower priority given to bin deliveries and bulky collections in order to maintain key services.
-Keep up to date via myCrawley and our Social media channels.
+Keep up to date via myCrawley and our social media channels.

 West Sussex County Council are responsible for the site – visit the Recycle for West Sussex website for full details.